 Length of Service

-All nominees must have been employed by the University for a minimum of one full year prior to the end of the application deadline for the divisional selection process.
+All nominees must have been employed by the University for the full previous academic year (Aug 1 – July 31).
 For academic personnel, the full-year employment period is two academic semesters.

 Full-Time Equivalency (FTE)

 All nominees must have been appointed on a minimum 75 percent or 3/4 work-time basis as a UF hourly/salaried employee (including UFF) for the full academic year under consideration.

 Criteria For Employment Category Performance Awards: